 Raja Jasjit Singh sahib completed the pilot course from Flying Club Patna.
 He purchased L – 5 two-seater plane.
 It was named “PRIYATAMA”.
-He had made two runways one at Karula Raja – Ka – Tajpur at his farm and the second one was made at Dhampur Viran (Near Nabka) near Kalagarh, it was the collection Tehsil of Tajpur State) close to Chauwala Farms of Tajpur State, Bijnor, UP.
+He had made two runways one at Karula Raja – Ka – Tajpur at his farm and the second one was made at Dhampur Viran (Near Nabka) near Kalagarh, it was the collection Tehsil of Tajpur Estate) close to Chauwala Farms of Tajpur Estate, Bijnor, UP.

 The plane was flown by Raja Jasjit Singh Sahib, his eldest son Raja Satenderjit Singh Sahib.
 In addition, Mr Ghosh who was employed as a pilot.
 Mr Ghosh once while landing at Tajpur air strip over shot the runway and damaged the under carriage of the plane badly.
 There after it was not used.

-He was married to a princess, Rajkumari Kanak Viharini Devi who was the daughter of Raja Bahadur Hari Har Prasad Narayan Singh of Amawan & Tikari State in Bihar.
+He was married to a princess, Rajkumari Kanak Viharini Devi who was the daughter of Raja Bahadur Hari Har Prasad Narayan Singh of Amawan & Tikari Estate in Bihar.
 They were blessed with eight children, Six sons and two daughters.

 Raja Jasjit Singh Sahib renovated the “Bijai Niwas” Palace and dedicate the dining hall for the Shikar Trophies of Tigers, Leopards, Deer’s, Bears and other animals.
 In addition, the trophies were displayed in all rooms of Bijai Niwas Palace.